Yongsan-Casey command team and Dongducheon City Mayor exchange holiday greetings

-The U.S. Army Garrison Yongsan-Casey command team visit Dongducheon City Hall on Feb.
-13, 2026.
-Dongducheon City Mayor Park Hyung-deok and the garrison command team met to exchange holiday greetings for the Lunar New Year and reaffirm the strong and enduring partnership between the city and the military community.
-(Courtesy photo)
+DONGDUCHEON CITY, South Korea — In the spirit of the Lunar New Year, the U.S. Army Garrison Yongsan-Casey command team and Dongducheon City Mayor Park Hyung-deok held a friendly meeting to exchange holiday greetings and reaffirm the strong and enduring partnership between the city and the military community, Dongducheon city hall, Feb.
+13.

+The meeting underscores the long-standing friendship and cooperative relationship that has been a hallmark of the community since the 1950s.
+Mayor Park and U.S. Army Col. Edward Cho, the USAG Y-C commander, expressed the importance of mutual support and continued collaboration.

+The meeting concluded with Mayor Park and Cho expressing their commitment to improving both communities and fostering a spirit of friendship in the year to come.

 |Date Taken: